Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: The graphical approach to sequentially rejective multiple testing procedures

-Suppose in a clinical trial, we are interested in testing $m$ elementary null hypotheses, $H_1, H_2, ..., H_m$, with observed unadjusted $p$-values $\boldsymbol{p} = (p_1, p_2, ..., p_m)^\prime$.
+Suppose in a clinical trial, we are interested in testing $m$ elementary null hypotheses, $H_1, H_2, ..., H_m$, with observed unadjusted $p$-values $\boldsymbol{p} = (p_1, p_2, ..., p_m)$.
 Let $\alpha$ denote the one-sided FWER (usually $\alpha = 0.025$ in practice).
-A multiple test procedure (MTP) is said to control the FWER at $\alpha$ in the strong sense that the probability of rejecting at least one true null hypothesis does not exceed $\alpha$ under any configuration of true and false null hypotheses.
-The MTPs could be derived from the closure principle \cite{marcus1976closed}, which requires $2^m-1$ local $\alpha$-level tests of each non-empty intersection hypothesis $H(I) = \cap_{i \in I} H_i$, where $I \subseteq M = \{1, 2, ..., m\}$ \cite{tamhane2018advances}.
-A hypothesis $I$ is rejected if and only if all $H(J)$ for $J\supseteq I$ are rejected by their $\alpha$-level tests.
-As a shortcut, if the local tests are consonant \cite{gabriel1969simultaneous}, then the corresponding MTP requires only up to $m$ local tests.
-For example, the Holm \cite{holm1979simple} MTP uses Bonferroni tests as the local tests for all intersection hypotheses, while the Hommel \cite{hommel1988stagewise} MTP is based on the Simes test \cite{simes1986improved}.
-The Hochberg MTP \cite{hochberg1988sharper} is a conservative shortcut to the Hommel MTP but with a simple step-up structure.
+A multiple testing procedure (MTP) is said to control the FWER at $\alpha$ in the strong sense that the probability of rejecting at least one true null hypothesis does not exceed $\alpha$ under any configuration of true and false null hypotheses.
+The MTPs can be derived from the closure principle \citep{marcus1976closed}, which requires $2^m-1$ local $\alpha$-level tests of each non-empty intersection hypothesis $H(I) = \cap_{i \in I} H_i$, where $I \subseteq M = \{1, 2, ..., m\}$ \citep{tamhane2018advances}.
+An intersection hypothesis $H(I)$ is rejected if and only if all $H(J)$ for $J\supseteq I$ are rejected by their $\alpha$-level tests.
+As a shortcut, if the local tests are consonant \citep{gabriel1969simultaneous}, then the corresponding MTP requires only up to $m$ local tests.
+For example, the Holm MTP uses Bonferroni tests as the local tests for all intersection hypotheses \citep{holm1979simple}.

-The graphical approach \cite{bretz2009graphical} defines a shortcut MTP for a closed testing procedure with weighted Bonferroni tests for the intersection hypotheses $I$ to strongly control the FWER at $\alpha$.
-Specifically, the weighted Bonferroni rejects $I$ if $\left[\min_{i \in I} \left( p_i/w_i\right)\right] \leq \alpha$, where $\sum_{i=1}^{|I|} w_i =1$ and $|I|$ denotes the number of elements in $I$.
-In order to specify a graph, one needs to define two components: the initial alpha allocation vector $\boldsymbol{\alpha}$ and the transition matrix $T$.
-Let $\boldsymbol{\alpha} = (\alpha_1, \alpha_2, ..., \alpha_m)^\prime$ denote the initial assignment of overall significance level under the constraint,
+The graphical approach defines a shortcut MTP for a closed testing procedure with weighted Bonferroni tests for the intersection hypotheses to strongly control the FWER at $\alpha$.
+Specifically, the weighted Bonferroni rejects $H(I)$ if $\left\{\min_{i \in I} \left( p_i/w_i\right)\right\} \leq \alpha$, where $\sum_{i=1}^{|I|} w_i =1$ and $|I|$ denotes the number of elements in $I$.
+In order to specify a graph, one needs to define two components: the initial alpha allocation vector $\boldsymbol{\alpha}$ and the transition matrix $\boldsymbol{T}$.
+Let $\boldsymbol{\alpha} = (\alpha_1, \alpha_2, ..., \alpha_m)$ denote the initial assignment of overall significance level under the constraint,